B-Kiraly/Benndots-HGengine-ROMhack/README.md

 ## Ideas

-* Amp ability jigglypuff line?
-* Add non-water type sea creatures from later generations?
+* Add more aquatic species from other generations?
+Dhelmise, Mareanie, Pincurchin, Stunfisk, Feebas
-* Add feebas - milotic line to the fishing pool
 * Dodrio special evo into Espathra (confirmed modeled, but its pre-evo isn't)
-* Add Swablu-Alteria (fairy / flying), lileep-cradily, anorith-armaldo, castform (mt. silver?)
+* Add Swablu-Alteria (fairy / flying), castform (mt. silver?)
 * Add wild fossil pokemon all around the Cinnabar Island or Pewter area, whichever makes more sense.
 * Add an evolution with an upper bound, where beyond it they can't evolve (for Clamperl)
-* Remake slugma line as fire/ground
+* Remake slugma line as fire/ground?

 ## Important Notes / Limitations